waizui/EasyLua/tutorial.md

 * Declare fields just below the class declaration,the field declaration must starts with "---" and then followed with "@field" and continue with a modifier then the field name ,and finally, the type of the field.
-The field can be a c# type or a lua type.
+The field can be a C# type or a lua type.

   A modifier could be "public" or "private". if it's public , it will be displayed in inspector of EasyBehaviour.